volatiletech/sqlboiler/README.md

 Flags:
-  -b, --basedir string        The base directory has the templates and templates_test folders -d, --debug                 Debug mode prints stack traces on error -x, --exclude stringSlice   Tables to be excluded from the generated package
+  -b, --basedir string        The base directory has the templates and templates_test folders -d, --debug                 Debug mode prints stack traces on error -w, --whitelist stringSlice Only include these tables in your generated package -x, --exclude stringSlice   Tables to be excluded from the generated package
       --no-auto-timestamps    Disable automatic timestamps for created_at/updated_at
       --no-hooks              Disable hooks feature for your models